 Everyone has a different opinion of what wood to smoke.
-I typically use hickory wood for my brisket but everyone has a different opinion when it comes to smoking woods. .
+I typically use oak wood for my brisket but everyone has a different opinion when it comes to smoking woods. .
 My favourite BBQ joints in Austin, Texas use Oak.
 Oak provides a medium smoky flavor that is a bit lighter than Hickory.
 Hickory provides a sweeter finish and is great for low and slow cooks.

 Once the smoker is at temp it is ready for the brisket.
 Now is the time to insert your meat thermometer into the thickest part of the brisket.
 Make sure the probe is in the meat and not the fat.
 Place the brisket in the smoker with the fat cap facing up and the point facing the heat source (more important on offset smokers).
 The point requires more time to cook compared to the flat, so it is best to have the point closer to the heat source.

 To keep the moisture up during the cook, I put a bowl of 50% apple juice and 50% water in with the brisket.
 This helps the brisket stay moist and creates a better bark because smoke likes the cool and moist areas of meat.
 When you’re smoking brisket for a long period, keeping the smoker humid helps ensure the brisket does not dry out.
 After a couple hours of smoking I start to spritz the brisket with this 50/50 mixture every hour until it is time to wrap.